 Through My Aged Care you can nominate yourself to become a regular or authorised representative, allowing you to speak and act on your loved one’s behalf.
 The earlier this is completed, the better chance you have of fulfilling your loved one’s needs should their circumstances change.

 Becoming a representative means you can give information to My Aged Care, like talking to assessors and the My Aged Care Contact Centre and its service providers.
-You can also get information about the progress in My Aged Care, make decisions about the aged care assessment and referrals, see updated information and be listed as a primary contact.
+You can also get information about the progress in My Aged Care, make decisions about the aged care assessment and referrals, see updated information on aged care funding and be listed as a primary contact.

 By having a conversation with your loved one about becoming their representative, you’ll soon come to understand their needs and whether you need to apply as a regular or authorised representative.